-Engage other health professionals in shared problem-solving appropriate to the project needs with demonstrated project-specfic outcomes.
+Engage other health professionals in shared problem-solving appropriate to the project needs with demonstrated project-specific outcomes.

 Communication Tools & Techniques

-Choose communication tools/techniques to aid effective interprofessional interactions.
+Choose communication tools and techniques that facilitate effective interprofessional team interactions.

 Leadership & Management

-Apply leadership practices that support equitable/effective interprofessional collaboration.
+Apply leadership practices that support equitable and effective interprofessional collaboration.

 Interdisciplinary Conceptual Knowledge

-Integrate knowledge and experience of interprofessional team members to enhance project outcomes and improve understanding of the other professions(s).
+Integrate the knowledge and experience of interprofessional team members to enhance project outcomes and improve understanding of the other profession(s).

-Act with honesty and integrity with interprofessional student and community/clinical partner relationships.
+Act with honesty and integrity in relationships with interprofessional student and community/clinical partner relationships.

 Responsible Conduct of Research

-Evaluate and integrate available evidence to inform interprofessional teamwork and promote desired project outcomes.
+Evaluate and integrate available evidence to inform effective interprofessional teamwork and promote desired project outcomes.

 OACA is excited to announce our inaugural cohort of students in the Interprofessional Internship Program.